BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Experiment

 \subsection{Dataset}

-Since existing benchmarks cannot support evaluations of all our RQs, we construct the two datasets named Data-Ideal and Data-Obfu.
-The Data-Ideal is constructed as follows:

-\begin{itemize} \item Download APKs from Google Play \cite{googleplay}, Androzoo \cite{allix2016androzoo} and CICMalDroid2020 \cite{mahdavifar2020dynamic}. \item Assign labels for APKs.
+As existing benchmarks cannot support evaluations on code obfuscation and concept drift simultaneously, we construct two datasets, Data-Ideal and Data-Obfu.
+The samples of these two dataset are downloded from the Google Play \cite{googleplay} (the official Android app distribution platform) and two well researched benchmarks, Androzoo \cite{allix2016androzoo} and CICMalDroid2020 \cite{mahdavifar2020dynamic}.
+The Data-Ideal is constructed as follows: \begin{itemize} \item Download APKs from Google Play, Androzoo and CICMalDroid2020. \item Assign labels for APKs.
 An app is labeled as benign if it is not detected by any antivirus from VirusTotal \cite{virustotal}, while an app is labeled as malicious if more than four detectors label it as malicious.
-As suggested by \cite{Zhu_Shi_Yang_Qin_Zhang_Song_Wang_2020}, the threshold is set to four due to the concern of label noises. \item Apps that do not contain DEX files or have abnormal formats are removed. \item Calibrate the balance rate of the dataset by the sampling technique. \end{itemize} Finally, Data-Ideal involves 12,375 malicious applications and 12,455 benign applications.
+As suggested by \cite{Zhu_Shi_Yang_Qin_Zhang_Song_Wang_2020}, the threshold is set to four due to the concern of label noises. \item Apps that do not contain DEX files or have abnormal formats are removed. \item Calibrate the balance rate of the dataset by the sampling technique. \end{itemize} Finally, Data-Ideal involves 12,375 malicious apps and 12,455 benign apps.

 To construct Data-Obfu, we implement six obfuscations on Data-Ideal.
 The details of each obfuscation method are as follows: \begin{itemize} \item \textbf{ClassRename \& MethodRename} changes the names of classes or methods to arbitrary strings \cite{dong2018understanding}. \item \textbf{ResStringEncryption} employs encryption to protect sensitive information, such as URLs and API keys stored in DEX files, or permissions and configurations in the XML files. \item \textbf{Control Flow Obfuscation} alters the control flow of an app, making it harder to follow the logical clues. \item \textbf{NewAlignment} disrupts standard alignment patterns of code and data structures, confusing static analysis tools and reverse engineering efforts. \item \textbf{NewSignature} modifies method and class signatures, including names, parameter lists, and return types. \item \textbf{Junk Code Insertion} injects irrelevant or meaningless code into the app’s source code without altering its functionality \cite{li2019obfusifier}. \end{itemize}